-Actress Lesley Nicol on Filming the Downton Abbey Movie: “It Felt Like You’d Come Home”
+Actress Lesley Nicol on Returning to Downton Abbey: “It Felt Like Coming Home”

 Actress Lesley Nicol brings her beloved Mrs. Patmore to the big screen in the highly anticipated Downton Abbey movie.